HiCI: Hierarchical Construction-Integration for Long-Context Attention: Training Details

 \subsection{Training Loss Trajectories}

 We compare the training dynamics of HiCI and LongLoRA during LLaMA-2-7B continual pre-training on RedPajama~\citep{together2023redpajama} over 2{,}000 steps, varying context length (8K, 16K) and segment size ($S \in \{1024, 2048\}$).
-Figure~\ref{fig:training_loss} corroborates the perplexity trends reported in Table~\ref{tab:ablation_segment}.
-HiCI with $S{=}1024$ exhibits sustained loss reduction throughout training, with an additional decrease of 38\% over the second half at 8K context length and 23\% at 16K.
+As shown in Figure~\ref{fig:training_loss}, HiCI with $S{=}1024$ exhibits sustained loss reduction throughout training, with an additional decrease of 38\% over the second half at 8K context length and 23\% at 16K.
 In contrast, HiCI with $S{=}2048$ improves only marginally ($\sim$5\%), while all LongLoRA variants plateau after approximately 1{,}000 steps ($\Delta{<}3\%$ thereafter).
 The two methods display \emph{opposite preferences} with respect to segment granularity.
 LongLoRA favors coarser segments (final loss 1.69 vs.\ 1.73 for $S{=}2048$ vs.\ $1024$), consistent with prior findings that shifted sparse attention benefits from wider per-head receptive fields~\citep{chen2024longlora}.
 In contrast, HiCI improves substantially with finer segmentation (1.01 vs.\ 1.65), suggesting that a larger number of segments yields richer local representations for hierarchical aggregation.
 Together, these results indicate that the two cross-segment mechanisms rely on distinct inductive biases: direct attention over wider local windows versus learnable compression and integration over more numerous segments.